SISBID/Data-Wrangling/labs/github-lab.md

 ### Part 2

-Within RStudio Cloud:
+Within AnVIL:

-1. Create a new RStudio Cloud project from this Github repo
+1. Create a new project from this Github repo
 - First get the URL using the Clone/Download button on Github
-- Then create a new project from Git repo on rstudio.cloud
+- Then create a new project from Git repo on AnVIL
 - You may be prompted for your username and password

 2. Create a file README.md in this new repo.
-Check out the `usethis` package, specifically the usethis::use_readme_rmd() function
+Optional: Check out the `usethis` package, specifically the usethis::use_readme_rmd() function

 3. Add, commit, and push this file as described in the class.